ghorn/rawesome/readme.txt

 This is the top level folder.
 Items of interest:

-kite.proto - google protobuf definitions that many programs use mkprotos.hs - a script which compiles kite.proto for kitevis and rawe aero/ - some aerodynamic analysis stuff rawe/ - python libraries for dynamics and optimal control rawekite/ - kite specific python utilities examples/ - official examples which should all work studies/ - mostly broken python code which uses rawe,
+rawe/ - python libraries for dynamics and optimal control examples/ - official examples which should all work rawekite/ - kite specific python utilities wtfviz/ - Wind Turbine Flight Visualizer: live 3d simulation/optimization visualization using protobufs and zeromq in haskell

+Items probably not of interest:

+aero/ - some aerodynamic analysis stuff studies/ - mostly deprecated examples which use rawe,
-           will eventually be deleted or moved to examples/ plot-ho-matic/ - live 2d plotting wtfviz/ - Wind Turbine Flight Visualizer: live 3d simulation/optimization visualization using protobufs and zeromq in haskell
+           will eventually be deleted or moved to examples/